jayantasamaddar/quick-reference/aws/messaging/sqs/README.md

 # SQS Extended Client

 The default message size limit is `256 KB`, but we need to send large messages, say over 1 GB.
-We can do so using the SQS Extended Client which is a Java Library.
+We can do so using the **SQS Extended Client** which is a Java Library.

 ![SQS Extended Client](assets/sqs-extended-client.png)

 ---

-# FIFO Queues
+# SQS: FIFO Queues

 ## FIFO Queues: Overview